Where To Find WA’s Wildflowers

 Showcasing Australia’s spectacular bushland, this park has free entry.
 You will see carpets of pink and yellow everlastings – named for their papery petals.
-These Western Australia wildflowers close at dusk and open again a dawn and avoid the harsh summer conditions by growing only in winter.
+These Western Australian wildflowers close at dusk and open again at dawn to avoid the harsh summer conditions after growing in winter.
 It is an explosion of colour to delight your senses.

 5. Mingenew Hill

 Mingenew is the heart and soul of WA’s Wildflower Country and a great spot to stop for lunch!
 (The Mingenew Bakery has great coffee and snacks).
 On the road to Coalseam Conservation Park, turn off to Mingenew Hill for incredible endless views across the beautiful yellows and greens of the countryside.
 ‘The Hill’ is the perfect spot for a picnic lunch or a champagne sunset finish to a lovely mid-west day as it is covered in golden yellow pom-poms.
 Walk to the top of the hill for a great view over the wheatfields and plains.